 - Lake Boards that are formed to address lake management issues such as nuisance aquatic vegetation and algae;

-- U.S. Environmental Protection Agency’s stormwater permit requirements (administered by the Michigan Department of Environmental Quality);
+- U.S. Environmental Protection Agency’s storm water permit requirements (administered by the Michigan Department of Environmental Quality);

-- Site plan review as it pertains to stormwater management;
+- Site plan review as it pertains to storm water management;

 - Water pollution abatement by reducing illicit discharges into county drains.

-Protect Water Quality
+Protecting Water Quality

-Unmanaged stormwater can carry a variety of pollutants to surface water including:
+Unmanaged storm water can carry a variety of pollutants to surface water including:

 - petroleum-based products, metals, nutrients, and heated water from pavement;